easybuilders/easybuild-tutorial/docs/contributing/README.md

 If you see '`OK`' in all lines of the final status, you're all set to try out the GitHub integration features!

+!!!
+Note
+    If your SSH private key is protected with a password, you may need to enter your password a couple of times when running "`eb --check-github`".

+    You can avoid this by [using an SSH agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).

 ### Creating pull requests